 Backyard Habitat Professional

-Bloom with Nature is a program-approved company that understands backyard habitat certification criteria and can be a helpful resource in transforming your property, or in working toward the next level of certification.
+Bloom with Nature is a program-approved company that understands backyard habitat certification criteria.
+We can be a helpful resource in transforming your property, or in working toward the next level of certification.

 Earthfort technology provides the tools to manage soil health.
-Heather has completed the Soil Stewardship curriculum, and works closely with the lab to develop detailed plans for revitalizing the Soil FoodWeb at project sites.
+We work closely with this lab to develop detailed plans for revitalizing the Soil FoodWeb at project sites.

 • Clackamas Community College, Associate of Science.
 Horticulture.